jwelsch/TextTabulator/src/TextTabulator.Cli/README.md

 # TextTabulator.Cli

 TextTabulator.Cli is a .NET application that allows command line access to `TextTabulator` functionality. `TextTabulator` is a .NET Standard 2.1 library that will format data into a `string` that, when printed, will be in the form of a table.
-TextTabulator is designed to be simple and lightweight.
-Just call the `Tabulator.Tabulate` method with a collection of strings and it will do the rest.

 Example table:
 ```